 Hoping that you will get a job after graduation?
 I have the right tips for you.
 One of the biggest struggles college grads face is how to get a job after graduation.
 A growing trend is that those who are college educated are having trouble finding employment after graduation.
 It is not that a college education is less in demand, because a bachelor’s degree is like the new high school diploma in this day and age.
 It is that many employers are starting to want education AND experience.
-For many college graduates they find themselves working in an unrelated field just to find a job AND are often underpaid.
-As a person who has obtained a couple degrees AND has always gotten a job in a field in which I obtained my degrees.
-Here are my tips that will help you prepare for your career in college.
+For many college graduates they find themselves working in an unrelated field just to find a job AND are often underpaid (Click here to read my blog on what to if you are underpaid).
+As a result when they graduate it is hard to complete in a job market against other candidates.

 Work for It.

 There are a few ways that you can work during college.
 The key is not the money, but the key is working a job in the field that you want to go in.
 Remember you are trying to get experience and make connection in the field you want to work.
 Each work opportunity bring different pros and cons.
 So let’s go over them shall we.

 Which if they place you at in the school dining hall and you are not studying culinary, then that is a pointless work-study and will not help you career wise.
 The key to getting a good job in your field after college is you want experience in the field you want to go into.
 Therefore, this can be a hit or miss.
 But there are times when the school will try to place you in something that you are majoring in.
 Which is why it is important to know the field you want to work in early on and speak to your college adviser about it.